Fiserv/Commerce-Hub/tag-list.md

 List of tags used in Commerce Hub.
 Articles should be limited to no more than 7 tags.
 Tags should be title case.
+Objects should be a tag in master data.
 ---------------
-- 3-D
+- 3-D (Changed to 3-D Secure)
-- 3-D Secure Verification
+- 3-D Secure Verification (Changed to 3-D Secure)
-- API Key
+- API Key (Changed to API Credentials)
-- API Reeference
+- API Reference (Verify that this is in all of the master data articles)
-- API Secret
+- API Secret (Changed to API Credentials)
 - Apple Pay
-- Approval Rate
+- Approval Rate (Remove Approval Rate)
 - Auth Optimization
 - Business Track
 - Cancel